-A wound is a type of injury which happens when skin is torn, cut, or punctured, or when direct force trauma causes a bruise.
-In pathology, it specifically refers to a sharp injury which damages the dermis of the skin.
+A wound is a type of injury that happens when skin is torn, cut, or punctured, or when direct force trauma causes a bruise.
+In pathology, it specifically refers to a sharp injury that damages the dermis of the skin.

 Wound Healing Tips For Nurses and Healthcare Providers

 It can be very difficult to determine why your patient’s wound won’t heal.
 You may have taken proper care and followed all the steps when initiating treatment of the wound.
-There are a variety of factors that can prevent the wounds healing process.
-It is very important to know why the wound might not be healing so that you can manage your patients wound accordingly in order put them on the healing state.
+There are a variety of factors that can prevent the wound’s healing process.
+It is very important to know why the wound might not be healing so that you can manage your patient’s wound accordingly in order to put them in a healing state.

 At the point when your body is attempting to repair a wound, your red platelets convey new cells to the injury site to start reconstructing important tissue structures.
 Poor blood circulation can slow down this procedure, making the time it takes for the injury to recover longer than usual.
 There are various reasons one may have poor circulation including diabetes, bulkiness, blood thickness, or any other hidden condition.
 Luckily, there are steps that can be taken to enhance blood flow, for example, practicing or lifting the injury.

 Diet plays a vital role in any kind of wound healing.
-All kinds of nutrition are important for your body as each of it plays its own part.
+All kinds of nutrition are important for your body as each of them plays its own part.
 Similarly, the body cannot build new tissue without an adequate supply of protein.
-Insufficient nutrition is an often overlooked reason as to why a wound will not heal.
-Malnutrition and insufficient protein intake fundamentally prevents the wound-healing process until they are mended.
+Insufficient nutrition is an often-overlooked reason as to why a wound will not heal.
+Malnutrition and insufficient protein intake fundamentally prevent the wound-healing process until they are mended.